maatthc/qmk_layers_app_companion/README.md

 To use any of the alternative layouts, rename the corresponding image file in the folder `assets` to the default name.

-#### Make your own
+#### Define your own layouts

+Build your own layouts using [KLE](http://www.keyboard-layout-editor) - you can find examples on the [Miryoku QMK repo](https://github.com/manna-harbour/miryoku/tree/master/data/layers/) or use [mine](https://github.com/maatthc/miryoku_qmk/tree/miryoku/data/layers).

-Make your changes to the related https://github.com/manna-harbour/miryoku/tree/master/data/layers/*.json, and feed it to http://www.keyboard-layout-editor.com, using the "Upload JSON" button in the "Raw data" tab.
+Use the "Upload JSON" button in the "Raw data" tab.

 Download the PNG files, copy it to the `assets` folder and rename it properly.

 ## Internals

-It works by sending different Function keys (F13 to F19) to the host when switching between layers
+It works by sending different Function keys (F13 to F19) to the host when switching between layers.

 It requires the following changes to your miryoku_qmk firmware: